jmuxfeldt/claude-coding-sandbox/Readme.md

 8. Run ``claude``, and on the first time, you will be asked to authenticate.

 9. Your claude memory and other settings are now shared correctly between the host and sandbox, *so long as you have mirrored all relevant directories with identical paths*.
+You Claude Code now only has access to what you have mounted in the container.